KostasSliazas/project-k/README.md

 ## Getting Started

-To get started with any of the projects, clone the repository and open the desired project folder.
-Each project may have its own README file with specific instructions on how to run or use it.
+Clone the repository and open the desired project folder.
+All tools are separate, small projects in the folder named 'tools'.
+Each tool can be used individually by opening the respective index.html file.

 ```bash
 git clone https://github.com/KostasSliazas/project-k.git